 The Mewscraft team have extensive experience of Listed Building refurbishment.
-One example of this was a fairly substantial residential building in central Monmouth, consisting of three flats.
+One example of this was a fairly substantial residential building in central Monmouth, consisting of four flats.

 The building was in a very poor condition, and had been used as social housing.
 So whilst it met electrical and other regulations it was extremely dated internally, damp, run down and in need of some major TLC.

 The brief was to bring the three existing flats up to modern standards, and to try to create a fourth flat in the attic.
 The flats were to be rented out once complete.
 The communal hall and staircase to all four floors was also to be refurbished.
 The Mewscraft Designers created technical drawings of the building, including survey drawings and proposed plans and elevations.
 The flats were re-configured to provide 2 double bedrooms, a generous living room, kitchen, a good sized bathroom, and a separate cloakroom with WC.
 The attic flat was slightly smaller.

 Planning permission and Listed building consent were applied for by the Mewscraft team, and a Building regulations application was also made.
 After some months the necessary consents were achieved.

 The following 12 months saw the complete refurbishment of the building with the builders being employed directly.